Acura Extended Warranty Coverage

 Acura has a good manufacturer warranty that gives new car owners 4 years/50,000 miles of bumper-to-bumper coverage and 6 years/70,000 miles of powertrain coverage.
 That’s not the longest warranty we’ve seen, but it’s better than average.

-The factory warranty also covers:
+The factory warranty also covers the following:

 - Wheel balancing and alignment for 1 year/12,000 miles